MicrosoftDocs/quantum-docs-pr/articles/concepts/Glossary.md

 ## Controlled

 A quantum [operation](xref:microsoft.quantum.glossary#operation) that takes one or more [qubits](xref:microsoft.quantum.glossary#qubit) as enablers for the target operation.
-For more information, see [Controlled](xref:microsoft.quantum.language.type-model#controlled).
+For more information, see [Controlled and adjoint operations](xref:microsoft.quantum.guide.operationsfunctions#controlled-and-adjoint-operations).

 ## Dirac Notation